 After observing their private signal, agents decide whether to vote for $A$ or $B$ according to Equation \eqref{eq:binarization}.
 A weighted majority rule is then applied to these votes to determine the group's choice:

 We will be working in particular with three variants of Equation \eqref{eq:maj} defined by three different weight profiles: the egalitarian weight profile $\triw$; the weight profile allocating to each agent $i$ a weight proportional to $q_i - 0.5$; the weight profile allocating to each agent $i$ a weight proportional to $\log \frac{q_i}{1-q_i}$.
-The rule induced by the egalitarian weight profile is the {\em simple majority} rule.
-We will see that the second weight profile simulates decision-making according to the average belief.
-The latter weight profile can be inferred from Bayes theorem and induces the weighted majority rule which we refer to as {\em perfect majority}, and which has been proven to optimize the truth-tracking ability of the group:
+The first weight profile defines the {\em simple majority} rule.
+The second weight profile simulates decision-making according to the mean belief of the group.
+The latter weight profile can be inferred from Bayes theorem and induces the weighted majority rule which we refer to as {\em perfect majority}, and which has been proven to optimize the truth-tracking ability of the group.